microsoft/Relation-Aware-Global-Attention-Networks/README.md

 This repository holds the codes and methods for the following CVPR-2020 paper:
 - [Relation-aware Global Attention for Person Re-identification](https://arxiv.org/pdf/1904.02998.pdf)

-We hope it will inspire more excellent works and encourage you to adopt RGA into other tasks.
+We hope it will inspire more excellent works and the relation aware global attention bring benifits for many computer vision tasks.
 If you find our paper and repository useful, please consider citing our paper:

 ```
 @article{zhang2020relation,